fyrox-book/fyrox-book.github.io/src/fyrox/beginning/editor_overview.md

 ![Windows](./overview.png)

-1) **World viewer** - shows every object in the scene and their relations.
+- **World viewer** - shows every object in the scene and their relations.
 It allows you to inspect and edit the contents of the scene in hierarchical form.
-2) **Scene preview** - renders your scene with debug info and various editor-specific objects (like gizmos and stuff).
+- **Scene preview** - renders your scene with debug info and various editor-specific objects (like gizmos and stuff).
 Allows you to select, move, rotate, scale, delete, etc. various entities.
-3) **Toolbar** - shows available context-dependent tools.
+On the left side it has a **Toolbar**, it shows available context-dependent tools.
-4) **Inspector** - allows you to modify various properties of selected object.
+- **Inspector** - allows you to modify various properties of selected object.
-5) **Message log** - shows the important messages from the editor.
+- **Message Log** - shows the important messages from the editor.
-6) **Navmesh panel** - allows you to create/delete and edit navigational meshes.
+- **Navmesh Panel** - allows you to create/delete and edit navigational meshes.
-7) **Command stack** - shows the most recent actions you've done, allows you to undo and redo the changes on demand.
+- **Command Stack** - shows the most recent actions you've done, allows you to undo and redo the changes on demand.
-8) **Asset browser** - inspects the assets of your game, allows you to instantiate resources in the scene and so on.
+- **Asset Browser** - inspects the assets of your game, allows you to instantiate resources in the scene and so on.
+- **Audio Context** - allows you to edit settings of scene's sound context, such as global volume, available sound effects, etc.

 ## Creating (Loading) a Scene

 FyroxEd works with scenes - scene is a container for game entities, you can create and edit one scene at a time.
 You must have a scene created (or loaded) to begin working with the editor.
 To create a scene click `File -> New Scene`.

 To load existing scene, go to `File -> Load` and select desired scene using file browser.
+It is may be very useful to use list of recently opened scenes, to load them quickly without a need to go `File -> Load`, search a scene, etc.
+Just go to `File -> Recent Scenes` and click one to load.

 ## Populating Your Scene